open-zaak/open-zaak/docs/client-development/mandate.rst

 Cases can be initiated and managed by different parties.
-They can be individuals, organizations, municipality employees, etc. ``Rol`` resource from Zaken API is used to store information about such parties.
+They can be individuals, organizations, municipality employees, etc. The ``Rol`` resource from Zaken API is used to store information about such parties.

 If the user is authenticated with Digid or eHerkenning, the meta information about it can be